roughdrafts-xyz/Linki/README.md

 ### Articles

 Articles are an archive of all changes to a Title whether or not that Title is on display.
-When you do commands to a title, you're actually doing a command to an Article.
+When you do commands to a title, you're doing a command to an Article.
 Anything that works on an Article should work on a Title.
 This may not always be the case the other way around.

 ### Drafts